Optimizing Pandas Chunksize for 10M Row Fare Files

 def _validate_and_normalize(chunk: pd.DataFrame, chunk_idx: int) -> pd.DataFrame:

-"""Enforce schema compliance and transit-specific business rules."""
+"""Enforce schema compliance and transit-specific business rules on one chunk."""

 missing = REQUIRED_COLUMNS - set(chunk.columns)